amandie-ct/amandie-ct/README.md

-### Howdy! :octocat:
+### Hello! :octocat:

-Howdy!
-I am a Frontend Web Developer currently working at FreteBras, where we develop, maintain, and improve an online platform that aims to connect truck drivers to transportation companies.
-To develop the client side, we use micro frontend architecture, React, Typescript, RTL, and Jest.

-🌱 I’m currently learning React Testing Library and Jest
+I am Amanda, a Frontend Web Developer experienced in both service-oriented and product-oriented companies.

+In my previous role, I contributed to the development and maintenance of a marketplace where around 900.000 freights are announced by 17.000 transportation companies and negotiated with more than 640.000 truck-drivers.
+For the client side, we used micro-frontend architecture to enable teams’ autonomy.
+We used design systems and technologies such as React, vanilla Javascript, Typescript, React Testing Library and Redux.

+In my prior position, I contributed to the development of an OTT (Over-The-Top) video streaming platform, working on both web and Smart TV applications.
+Our technology stack for the client side was React, Apollo Client (GraphQL) and Norigin Media’s framework for remote control integration.

 ----
 :brazil:

 ### Olá! :octocat:

-Sou uma Desenvolvedora Frontend atualmente trabalhando na FreteBras, onde nós desenvolvemos e mantemos uma plataforma online para conectar caminhoneiros e transportadoras.
-Para desenvolver o lado do cliente, nós utilizamos a arquitetura de micro frontends, e as tecnologias React, Typescript, RTL e Jest.

-🌱 Atualmente estou aprendendo React Testing Library e Jest

 <br>